 People learn from the consequences of their behavior.
 When they perform a behavior and are rewarded, they tend to do the same thing again.
 In contrast, when they perform a behavior and are punished, they tend to shy away from that behavior in the future.
 Pretty simple...

 Well, nice people tend to treat their dates and mates very well.
-All the time.
-EVEN, when they don't deserve it.
-No matter how a partner is treating them, the nice person will continue to treat them well.
+Even when they don't deserve it.

 In essence, by being nice all the time, they are rewarding their partner for bad behavior.
-If you cook him dinner on the nights he disrespects you, then you have rewarded and encouraged that behavior to continue.
-If you take her out on the nights she is grumpy and nagging, you have ensured that she will do it again.
+If you cook a partner dinner on the nights they disrespect you, then you have rewarded that behavior and encouraged it to continue.

 Not-so-nice people have better boundaries.
 They only reward partners when they earn those rewards.
 They also ignore partners when they are disrespectful or bad.
 This teaches dates or mates what they will and will not tolerate.
 It lets them know what is expected of them.